hcorrada/dscert-algo/content/projects/project_2.md

 **Due Oct 30**
 ## Ensembles

-- Train an AdaBoost classifier using Decision Tree stubs as weak learners.
-Compare its performance to the results obtained in Part II using 10 fold cross validation as before
+- Train an AdaBoost classifier and compare its performance to the results obtained in Part II using 10 fold cross validation as before

+- Train an xgBoost classifier and compare its performance to the results obtained in Part II

 - Choose a set of 5 or so classifiers, e.g., Decision Trees of diverse depths, linear SVMs over diverse subsets of features, RBF kernels with diverse bandwidths, Random Forests with diverse number of trees in their ensemble, be creative!.
 Write a function that given a training set does the following: